Ricy137/hook/README.md

 # Introduction

    Hook is a grants project built on Allo and Celo.
 Its main goal is to elevate profile analysis and grant decisions by linked profiles network and associated lens data.
-Hook is also a progressive web app, which means it's installable and works offline and it's built mobile friend, and wallectConnect supported.
+Hook is also a progressive web app, which means it's installable and works offline.
+It's mobile friendly, wallectConnect supported and if you pay some attention, you will find the Hook logo is an animated svg :) .

 ## Linked profiles network and lens
    A key problem to be solved for grants programs is how to evaluate projects.
 In Allo, profile is the main representation of a project and is also the main reference for pool managers.So how would Hook help pool managers to evaluate a profile?